hbgl/php-routing-bench/README.md

 composer run bench
 ```

-This runs 10 iterations of the benchmarks without a warmup.
+This runs 10 iterations of the benchmarks after a warmup.
 The URLs are tested against around [300 routes](https://github.com/hbgl/php-routing-bench/blob/main/routes/akaunting.php) which I exported from the open source application [akaunting](https://github.com/akaunting/akaunting).
 I believe that the set of routes is representative for an medium sized application.

 The following benchmarks are performed: